ddddamian/100-days-of-code/log.md

 ### Day 17: January 17, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
-Started exercise.
-Did some more C# on "Treehouse" - added exception handling.
+Started exercise 6.
+Did some more C# on "Treehouse" - refactored code.
 Read chapter 22 of "The Phoenix Project".

 **Thoughts** Um...